You’ve got a script. You’re getting ready to shoot. Before you go into production, you’ll need to figure out how to break down your script.

 For example, a scene might require miniatures, which will need to be shot in a controlled location.

 The airplanes in the movie are both full-size vintage planes and, at key moments, large-scale miniatures flying in the air by remote control.

-2) Miniatures rip-roaring through the air.
+- Miniatures rip-roaring through the air.

-Dive Deeper: How to Break Down a Script
+How to Create a Script Breakdown

-With all the moving pieces of a production, it’s easy to lost track of what needs to be done.
-A breakdown categorizes everything into production reports.
+With all the moving pieces of a production, it’s easy to lose track of what needs to be done.
+A breakdown categorizes everything into reports.

 To brush up on your script breakdown chops, read on.